NbAiLab/nb-whisper/template.md

 You can try the models directly through the HuggingFace Inference API, accessible on the right side of this page.
 Be aware that initially, the model needs to load and will run on limited CPU capacity, which might be slow.
 To enhance your experience, we are temporarily hosting some models on TPUs for a few days, significantly boosting their performance.
 Explore these under the **Spaces** section on the [Main Page](https://huggingface.co/NbAiLabBeta/).

 ### Local Setup with HuggingFace
-Alternatively, you can download the models for local usage.
+Alternatively, you can run the models locally.
 The Tiny, Base, and Small models are optimized for CPU execution.
 For the Medium and Large models, we recommend a system equipped with a GPU to ensure efficient processing.
 Setting up and using these models with HuggingFace's Transformers is straightforward, provided you have [Python](https://www.python.org/downloads/) installed on your machine.
 For practical demonstrations, refer to examples using this [sample mp3 file](https://github.com/NbAiLab/nb-whisper/raw/main/audio/king.mp3).

 ```bash
 # Download the sample file